Mahdist War: Mahdist flags

 Sufi flags typically feature the Muslim shahada – "There is no God but Allah; Muḥammad is Allah’s Messenger" – and the name of the sect’s founder, an individual usually regarded as a saint.
-The Mahdī adapted this form of flag for military purposes.
-A quotation from the Koran was added – "Yā allah yā ḥayy yā qayūm yā ḍhi’l-jalāl wa’l-ikrām" (O Allah!
-O Ever-living, O Everlasting, O Lord of Majesty and Generosity) – and the highly charged claim – "Muḥammad al-Mahdī khalifat rasūl Allah" (Muḥammad al-Mahdī is the successor of Allah’s messenger).
+The Mahdi adapted this form of flag for military purposes.
+A quotation from the Quran was added "Yā allah yā ḥayy yā qayūm yā ḍhi’l-jalāl wa’l-ikrām" (O Allah!
+O Ever-living, O Everlasting, O Lord of Majesty and Generosity) and the highly charged claim "Muḥammad al-Mahdī khalifat rasūl Allah" (Muḥammad al-Mahdī is the successor of Allah’s messenger).

 After the fall of Khartoum, a "Tailor of Flags" was set up in Omdurman.
 The production of flags became standardised and regulations concerning the colour and inscriptions of the flags were established.
 As the Mahdist forces became more organized, the word "flag" (rayya) came to mean a division of troops or a body of troops under a commander.
 The flags were colour coded to direct soldiers of the three main divisions of the Mahdist army – the Black, Green and Red Banners (rāyāt).

 The Mahdist jibba

 The patched muraqqa'a, and later, the jibba, was a garment traditionally worn by followers of Sufi religious orders.
 The ragged, patched garment symbolised a rejection of material wealth by its wearer and a commitment to a religious way of life.
 Muhammad Ahmad al-Mahdi decreed that this garment should be worn by all his soldiers in battle.
-The decision to adopt the religious garment as military dress, enforced unity and cohesion among his forces, and eliminated traditional visual markers differentiating potentially fractious tribes.
+The decision to adopt the religious garment as military dress enforced unity and cohesion among his forces, and eliminated traditional visual markers differentiating potentially fractious tribes.
 During the years of conflict between Mahdist and Anglo-Egyptian forces at the end of the 19th century, the Mahdist military jibba became increasingly stylised and patches became colour-coded to denote the rank and military division of the wearer.